To foster with Islington, you must

-Yes, many of our foster carers live outside of the borough and a few even live outside London.
-However, you’ll need to be within comfortable commuting distance of Islington.
-This is so that you can attend meetings or contact sessions and the child can travel to school and see friends and family easily and safely.
+Yes, many of our foster carers live outside the borough.
+However, you will need to be within comfortable commuting distance of Islington.
+This is so you can attend meetings or contact sessions, and the child can travel to school and see friends and family easily and safely.
 Each child's needs are different and it may sometimes be better for them to live outside Islington.

 I work full time, can I still foster?

-Yes, however this would limit what kind of fostering you would be able to do.
+Yes, however this will limit what kind of fostering you are be able to do.

 Do I need any qualifications to foster?

-No, and you’ll get qualifications through the training we run.
+No, you will get qualifications through the training we run.

 Will fostering affect my benefits?